Counters with PostgreSQL and Django

 As an example, let’s say that there is an app called

 class User(models.Model): username = models.CharField() class Article(models.Model): content = models.CharField() class Comment(models.Model): creator = models.ForeignKey("blog.User", related_name="comments") article = models.ForeignKey("blog.Article", related_name="comments") message = models.CharField() publish_status = models.CharField( max_length=100, choices=["public", "Public", "private", "Private"], )

 Stage 1: Subqueries

-Let’s say that there is a requirement to show the number of comments for each article in a list of articles.
-You might start by doing a count in a subquery for every article when selecting them.
+Let’s say that there is a requirement to show the number of public comments for each article in a list of articles.

 This is probably the easiest way to start, and it is fine, up to a point.
 But it may not scale far enough — the count will be executed every single time, even if the value has not changed, and as the number of comments grows the count will take longer.

 What if you have a lot of articles and comments, and there is a requirement to find the top ten articles with the most comments?